stephenogunmuyiwa/OpenFAToolkit/README.md

 ## OpenFAToolkit

-OpenFAToolkit (Open Finance Agent Toolkit) is an open-source framework for adding fintech tools such as wallets, being able to make bill payments, or send money accross several channels, to your AI agent.
+OpenFAToolkit (Open Finance Agent Toolkit) is a framework for adding fintech tools such as wallets, being able to make bill payments, or send money accross several channels, to your AI agent.

 **Problem**: